pelias/documentation/response.md

 ## Notable features

 ### `gid`
 This is a "global id" that can be used to reference a result with the [/place](place.md) endpoint.
 It consists of an identifier for the dataset, a layer, and finally an `id` for the individual record.
 This `id` corresponds to stable ids from datasets wherever possible (such as the ID of an OpenStreetMap Node or Way).
-Not all datasets have stable ID's (in particular OpenAddresses records), so for OpenAddresses, we include the name of the source dataset in OpenAddresses as a part of the ID scheme.
+Not all datasets have stable ID's (in particular OpenAddresses records), so for OpenAddresses, Mapzen Search includes the name of the source dataset in OpenAddresses as a part of the ID scheme.

 The `gid` is also used to retrieve full details on a particular result from the `place` endpoint.
 [Full details](place.md) on ID schemes are part of the `/place` endpoint.